qwd/dev-site/docs/_en/best-practices/cache.md

 ## Restrictions

-You **CAN NOT** cache, store all the data provided in GeoAPI, which would be against our [Usage Restriction](/en/docs/terms/restriction/) and [Terms of Service](https://www.qweather.com/en/terms/developers-tos).
+You **CAN NOT** cache, store all the data provided in GeoAPI, which would be against our [Usage Restriction](/en/docs/terms/restriction/) and [Developers License](https://www.qweather.com/en/terms/developers-eula).

 GeoAPI data comes from multiple Geo service providers with various copyright licenses.
 Most providers (almost all) license you to use it in real time, but prohibit you from bulk or permanent storage of this data, otherwise you may face serious legal risks.